 Information on setting CTP greenslip prices in NSW is set out in full on this site.

 CTP green slip prices are higher if you want to claim an input tax credit for GST.
-The MAA allows insurers to charge a higher price because insurers do not receive an input tax credit for GST when they pay claims and because there are administrative costs to the insurers to implement the GST.
+State Insurance Regulatory Authority allows insurers to charge a higher price because insurers do not receive an input tax credit for GST when they pay claims and because there are administrative costs to the insurers to implement the GST.

-All insurers will notify the RTA electronically when you purchase your green slip.
-If you purchase your green slip from an insurer, you should allow about one hour for notification to go through to the RTA.
-If you purchase your greenslip from an agent or broker, you should ask them how long it will take for notification to be sent to the RTA.
+All insurers will notify the RMS electronically when you purchase your green slip.
+If you purchase your green slip from an insurer, you should allow about one hour for notification to go through to the RMS.
+If you purchase your greenslip from an agent or broker, you should ask them how long it will take for notification to be sent to the RMS.

-Because notification is sent electronically to the RTA, in most cases you will not need a hard copy of the green slip in order to register your vehicle.
+Because notification is sent electronically to the RMS, in most cases you will not need a hard copy of the green slip in order to register your vehicle.

 An eGreenslip is an old term for the fact insurers now notify the RMS electronically of the greenslip purchase.

-Two of the seven greenslip insurers offer discounts on other products if you also have your greenslip with those insurers.
+Two of the six greenslip insurers offer discounts on other products if you also have your greenslip with those insurers.
 Information on discounts offered by the insurers is set out in full on this site.

 No. The requirement is that the price for an insurers CTP greenslip must be the same regardless of where or how the CTP greenslip is purchased.